Directed by: Gillo Pontecorvo

 The film’s emotional and heavily symbolic conclusion is my favorite part for its implication of the history to come.
-Although Algerians had already won their independence well before The Battle of Algiers was even made, the powerful imagery of ordinary Algerian citizens (including men, women, and children) shouting at French military forces in huge crowds and waving Algerian flags long after the fall of the National Liberation Front (FLN) in Algiers, was huge writing on the wall for the rest of the colonized world.
+Although Algerians had already won their independence well before The Battle of Algiers was even made, the powerful imagery of ordinary Algerian citizens (men, women, and children) shouting at French military forces in huge crowds and waving Algerian flags long after the fall of the National Liberation Front (FLN) in Algiers, was writing on the wall for the rest of the colonized world.
 France may have won the Battle of Algiers, but they lost the war.
-Many of those then soon-to-be independent nations would continue to suffer from the shackles of post-colonial society, but for the time being, the violent conflicts and inevitable victories of peoples like the Algerians were immortalized by the works of Pontecorvo and 3rd Cinema filmmakers like him.
+Many of those then soon-to-be independent nations would continue to suffer from the shackles of post-colonial society, but for the time being, the violent conflicts and inevitable victories of peoples like the Algerians were immortalized by the works of Gillo Pontecorvo and 3rd Cinema filmmakers like him.

-SUMMARY & RECOMMENDATION: The Battle of Algiers’ expansive screenplay and down-and-dirty direction covers much ground in a conflict that influenced the remainder of 20th century warfare.
+SUMMARY & RECOMMENDATION: The Battle of Algiers’ expansive screenplay and down-and-dirty direction cover much ground in a conflict that influenced the remainder of 20th century warfare.
 The film largely skimps on detailed character study in favor of a broader sociopolitical analysis of the complex dynamics of European imperialism.
-For all its graininess, Pontecorvo’s rough, documentary style lends a flavor of historical reality that few historical fiction films ever achieve.
+For all its graininess, Pontecorvo’s rough documentary style lends a flavor of historical reality that few historical fiction films ever achieve.

 — However… the film’s lack of any captivating characters becomes tiring, as does the degraded style of the picture.